What is Retinoschisis?

-Color fundus (retinal) photography uses a type of camera to collect color images of the condition of the eye’s interior surface.
+Color fundus (retinal) photography uses a camera to collect color images of the condition of the eye’s interior surface.

-Retinoschisis can have two primary causes:
+Retinoschisis has two primary causes:

 A central database called the Human Phenotype Ontology (HPO) provides a detailed and up-to-date list of symptoms related to retinoschisis.

 According to the HPO, approximately 80 to 90% of people with juvenile retinoschisis will have:2